Miraval Arizona. It’s Not About the Spa. It’s About You.

 I picture my children sitting at my bedside.
 The thought of them growing up without a mom brings a hard, stubborn knot to my throat.
 I open my eyes for a moment to look at the other participants.
 Everyone sits still, with eyes shut, picturing what none of us wants to believe we will one day face.
 I vow not to cry.

 What kind of mother would my children remember me as?
-How would they describe me in the years following my passing? โ€œShe was kind,โ€ is my hope.
-Tears push through my sealed eyes because I am not certain that's what they would say.
+How would they describe me in the years following my passing?
+“She was kind,” is my hope.
+Tears push through my sealed eyes because I am not certain that’s what they would say.

 Dining at Miraval Arizona

-The food at Miraval is not doused with butter, salt and sugar.
-It takes my taste buds a day to adjust to what healthy food should taste like.
-In the morning, I grab a freshly made Green Juice from the smoothie bar before my desert hike.
-Afterwards, I sit in the resortโ€™s solitary restaurant, Cactus Flower, and order a made-to-order omelet from the menu.
-Then I fill a bowl with lime-mint yogurt and spoonfuls of berries, walnuts, and ground flax seed, plus a sprinkle of brown sugar.
+In the morning, I grab a freshly made Green Juice from the smoothie bar.
+After my desert hike, I sit in the resort’s solitary restaurant, Cactus Flower, and order a made-to-order omelet from the menu.
+Then, I fill a bowl with lime-mint yogurt and spoonfuls of berries, walnuts, and ground flax seed, plus a sprinkle of brown sugar.

-I begin to develop a taste for kale.
-For lunch, I fill my platter-sized plate with salads of quinoa, fresh greens, and brightly colored vegetables.
 An iced lemon berry cookie beckons to me.
 Having learned from the Mindful Eating session to stop stressing about food, I delight in savoring its sweetly tart flavor and pillowy texture.

 Life in Balance Spa

 At the spa, I change into a fluffy robe and let someone else take care of me for a change.
-Hot stones massage away the aches from the previous morning's horseback trail ride through the desert.
+Hot stones massage away the aches from the previous morning’s horseback trail ride through the desert.
 The heat of the stones makes beads of sweat gather on my forehead.
-I focus on the cool breeze trickling in from the air conditioning vent above.
-I relax into a state of Zen as my muscles are kneaded free of knots.

 Friends or Solo

-I make friends with other guests during happy hour over refreshing berry mojitos in the bar.
-We swap stories of breakthroughs and share recommendations for various Miraval classes.
 There is a warmth and camaraderie amongst guests that makes me feel comfortable during dinner, even though I dine alone.
-I savor bites of steak served with mushroom risotto while devouring that book I never can find time to read at home.
+I savor bites of steak served with mushroom risotto while devouring that novel I never can find time to read at home.
+(Cell phones and other Internet devices are discouraged so pack inspiring books to read if visiting solo.)

 Five Percent Better

-Coach Leigh warns that it is impossible to live 100 percent like you do at Miraval after you go home.
-There is, after all, no horse at my house refusing to lift its foot so that I can learn what is blocking me from achieving my goals, as in the Equine Experience.
+Coach Leigh warns us that it is impossible to live 100 percent as you do at Miraval after you go home.
+There is, after all, no equestrian center horse at my house refusing to lift its foot so that I can learn what is blocking me from achieving my goals, as in the Equine Experience.
 My backyard has no adventure course, either, with a tightrope to help me face my fears.
-Instead there are bills and laundry and dishes and phone calls and arguments and emails.
-But we can change five percent, she says.

-After a few days of exercise, introspection, meditation and relaxation — I feel strangely nervous climbing aboard the shuttle from Miraval to the airport.
-I am excited to live my life to the fullest with new skills learned at Miraval, but I worry it will be impossible to transfer these lessons to real life.
+Although I am excited to live my life to the fullest with the new skills learned at Miraval, I worry that transferring these lessons to real life will be impossible.
 I stare out the window at the desert landscape and wonder, “Which five percent do I choose?”

-Save this Miraval Arizona Resort Review
+Save this Miraval Arizona Review

 Are you longing for a meaningful retreat at Miraval Arizona Resort & Spa?
 Be sure to save this review for future reference.
 Simply pin the image above to Pinterest.
-I hope youโ€™ll follow Travel Mamas on Pinterest while youโ€™re at it!
+Follow Travel Mamas on Pinterest while you’re at it!

 A Note from The Travel Mama: Miraval Resort & Spa in Tucson, Arizona hosted my stay at their resort for the purpose of this review.
 All opinions are mine, as always.